 The Politics of Urban Development

-Clarence N. Stone & Heywood T. Sanders, eds.
+Edited by Clarence N. Stone and Heywood T. Sanders

 In the past twenty years the study of urban politics has shifted from a predominant concern with political culture and ethos to a preoccupation with political economy, particularly that of urban development.
 Urban scholars have come to recognize that cities are shaped by forces beyond their boundaries.
 From that focus have emerged the views that cities are clearly engaged in economic competition; that market processes are shaped by national policy decisions, sometimes intentionally and sometimes inadvertently; and that the costs and benefits of economic growth are unevenly distributed.
 But what else needs to be said about the policies and politics of urban development?